Ultramann/shifu/README.md

 shifu_run intro_cmd "$@"
 ```

-Calling this cli, we can see how it parses the argument we declare, and also automatically generates help strings.
+Calling this cli, we can see how it parses the argument we declare into the variable `ARG` and also automatically generates help strings.

 ```txt
 $ examples/intro